SoftFluent/CodeFluent-Entities-Documentation/model_your_business.md

 ![](img/getting-started/model-your-business-00.png)

-Select the blank one, we will use the OrderProcess namespace as default.
+Select the blank one, we will use the OrderProcess namespace as default as well as the .

 ![](img/getting-started/model-your-business-14.png)